 - Acts responsibly across its Supply Chain.
 We support a high ethical behavior towards translators and other vendors.
 We pay our vendors on time as well as with their rates (no rate bullying) and only employ vendors who are experts in their field.
 We help vendors grow in their profession by helping them with training on software or including them in the quality process.
 We support high ethical behavior towards customers by helping people to grow in their profession with global competency and to help identify and recommend cost efficient processes throughout the organization and the entire supply chain.

 - Has a high level of Specialist Expertise.
 Our main verticals are Healthcare Communications, HR and Employee (Benefit) Communications and Marketing/Branding Communications.
-We’ve extended our Healthcare expertise to Health Literacy writing and practices about 8 years ago and have proven results and Health Literacy Awards.
+We extended our Healthcare expertise to Health Literacy writing and practices about 8 years ago and have proven results and Health Literacy Awards.
 We differentiate ourselves by the people that we work with to perform our translations.
-We standardize our approach to vendor selection in our ISO 9001:2008 standards and process management and with our work and commitment to Baldrige Performance Excellence.
+We standardize our approach to vendor selection in our ISO 9001:2015 standards and process management and with our work and commitment to Baldrige Performance Excellence.

 - Fits well with my values and beliefs.
-We understand that exposure to language and translation differs per person and that buying behavior is emotionally attached to this experience.
+We understand that exposure to language and translation differs from person to person and that buying behavior is emotionally attached to this experience.
 For years, we advocated not only for our clients, but also for the people that we work with by helping them grow their global competence.
 In fact, our blog on advocacy is mostly focused on empowering professionals in the Healthcare, HR or Marketing field with strategies and insight to be confident global communication professionals.

 - Is a leader in its field.
 We continuously strive to improve.
 Here are some of our results: